scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 **Dates seen:** June 2019

-**Habitat:** Chalk-grassland meadow
+**Habitat:** Chalk-grassland meadows

-**Classification:** ?
+**Conservation Status:** ?

 **UK Distribution:** Thoughtout England and coastal Wales, most common in South East England

 ## **Common Spotted Orchid** (*Dactylorhiza fuchsii*)
 D. fuchsii is a widespread and abundant orchid with a distribution throughout temperate Europe.
 I came across the Common Spotted at my local nature reserve, [Lye Valley](http://www.friendsoflyevalley.org.uk/about/index.html), a tufa-forming valley-head alkaline spring fen.
+I also saw it at Homefield wood where it emerged in late May.
+Homefield has a small chalk grassland meadow (c.1 acre), where the majority of its Orchid species are found.

 ![Common Spotted]({{ site.baseurl }}/images/commonspotted.JPG)
 ![Common Spotted]({{ site.baseurl }}/images/commonspotted2.JPG)

+**Identification:** green leaves with many oval spots, forming a rossette before the flower spike appears.
+The flower colour is variable; ranging from white, pale pink, through to purple.
+They have distinctive darker pink spots and stripes on their three-lobed lips.
+The flowers are densely packed in short, cone-shaped clusters, which emerge from the bottom up.
+The scent of the flowers are highly attractive to day-flying moths.
+Height is typically 10 to 60cm.

 **Sub-family:** Orchidoideae